microsoft/fast/specs/breadcrumb.md

 *Component Name*
 - `fast-breadcrumb-item`

+ *Attributes:*
+- `aria-current` - aria attribute set on the last item of breadcrumb.
+- `separator` - a divider between two breadcrumb items.
+The default of this attribute is `/`.

 *Slots*
-- default slot for element
+- default slot for element.
 - `separator` - used as part of the visual presentation that signifies the breadcrumb trail.
 The separator is defaulted to a `/`, but authors can override to use an `svg`.

 *CSS Parts*
-- `separator` - there is a style to adjust margin and another to hide the separator when a breadrumb item is set to `aria-current="page"`
+- `separator` - there is a style to adjust margin and another to hide the separator when a breadrumb item is set to `aria-current="page"`.

 ### Anatomy and Appearance